Lo Que El Tiempo Me Enseño

 What time itself has taught me

-That's why sometimes I have hope
+That's why sometimes I hold on to hope

-That time might be wrong
+That time could be wrong